VamshiKrishna400-afk/wireshark-network-analysis/ATTACKS.md

 ---

-## 2. ARP Scan (Local Network Host Discovery)
+## 2. ARP Host Discovery

 ### Objective

-Identify active devices on the local network using ARP requests and responses.
+ARP (Address Resolution Protocol) host discovery is the process of locating active devices on a local network (subnet) by sending Address Resolution Protocol (ARP) requests to IP addresses.
+It is the most reliable and fastest method for local host discovery, as ARP packets operate at Layer 2 (Data Link layer) and cannot be blocked by standard host firewalls.

 ### Attack Tool